South Dakota Harvest of the Month Program

 Description

-Since being brought from California to South Dakota in 2008, South Dakota Harvest of the Month has been working to expand healthy eating choices for toddlers and elementary school students in communities across the state.
+Since being brought from California to South Dakota in 2008, South Dakota Harvest of the Month has been working to encourage healthy eating choices among toddlers and elementary school students in communities across the state.

 - Individual classrooms (PreK-5th grade)